AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

     When used for datacenter extension (DCCX) function, CloudN manages your entire cloud address space.

     You need to identify or create a subnet where CloudN is deployed.
 CloudN is deployed on a private subnet anywhere on your network.
-CloudN does not take a public IP address.
+The CloudN does not take a public IP address.
 Make sure this subnet is reachable by other subnets where traffic is originated from.